dmcg/minutest/README.template.md

 ![ParameterisedTests](docs/images/ParameterisedTests.png)

+## Reusing Tests

 More complicated scenarios can be approached by writing your own function that returns a test or a context.

-## Reusing Tests

 If you want to reuse the same tests for different concrete implementations, define a context with a function and call it for subclasses.
+Some people call this a contract.

 ```insert-kotlin core/src/test/kotlin/com/oneeyedmen/minutest/examples/SubclassExampleTests.kt
 ```